xruins/go-package-function-list/README.md

 # Overview

-A commandline tool to get functions on specified directory.
+A command-line tool to get functions of go source file on specific directory.

 # Usage